Atlas-OS/docs/docs/getting-started/installation.md

 1. Go to the [Atlas downloads](https://atlasos.net/) page and download **AME Wizard** and the **Atlas Playbook**
 1. Download network drivers from your device or motherboard manufacturer's website and save them in your folder
     - This is a precaution in case your network drivers aren't included in Windows
-    - Search for your device or motherboard model, and look for an official drivers download page.
+    - Search for your device or motherboard model, and look for an official driver's download page.
 If you can't find it, get the name of your network device in [Device Manager](../assets/images/device-manager-nic.webp), and search for the official driver page of your network device instead
 1. Extract `AtlasPlaybook_v[version].zip` into your folder
 1. Extract `AME Wizard Beta.exe` from the downloaded `AME Wizard Beta.zip` into your folder